 Students must have a cumulative grade point average of 2.0 or higher.
 Withdrawal courses (W) are not included in the GPA calculation.
 Incomplete (I) courses will be calculated as an 'F' grade until the final grade has been submitted.
 See the "Appeal Process" below for instructions when an incomplete course has been completed.
+An 'F' grade in a pass/fail course will be included in the GPA calculation.
 Developmental courses and all repeated instances of a course will be included in the GPA calculation, regardless of whether or not the class was academically "forgiven".